cs1302uga/cs1302-ce05/README.md

-1. To ensure that a `House` object cannot have a negative price, modify the constructor and the `setPrice` method to throw an [`IllegalArgumentException`](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) with an appropriate associated message when the `price` parameter is negative.
+1. To ensure that a `House` object cannot have a negative price, modify the constructor and the `setPrice` method to throw an [`IllegalArgumentException`](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) with an appropriate detail message when the `price` parameter is negative.

    * In both places, create and explicitly throw the exception using the `throw` keyword inside of an appropriate `if` statement.